How Physics Textbooks Embed Meaning in the Equals Sign: Introduction

-Sherin \cite{Sherin2001,Sherin2006} proposed the \textit{symbolic form} as a cognitive mathematical primitive that associates physics conceptual meaning with mathematical symbols.
-He observed that students associated various conceptual ideas with mathematical expressions as they solved problems and identified numerous different forms.
-These forms are context-dependent, and equivalent mathematical equations can have different symbolic forms.
+Sherin~\cite{Sherin2001,Sherin2006} proposed the \textit{symbolic form} as a cognitive mathematical primitive that associates physics conceptual meaning with mathematical symbols in order to understand ``how students understand physics equations.''
+He observed that students associate various conceptual ideas with mathematical expressions as they solve problems and identify numerous different forms.
+We took up the idea of symbolic forms and focused on the conceptual meaning behind the equal sign.
+More broadly, we posit that the equal sign doesn't happen in isolation: the equal sign is an element of mathematical sentences.
+The forms of equations are context--dependent, and equivalent mathematical equations can have different symbolic forms.
 For example, the right hand side of the kinematic equation $v{_{f}} = v{_{0}} + at$ can be interpreted as a ``base$+$change'', with the initial velocity $v{_{0}}$ modified by the change in velocity brought about by acceleration.
-The topologically equivalent equation for the net force on a mass hung vertically from a spring $F_{net} = kx - mg$, however, is more likely to be interpreted as a ``sum of parts'', with the net force $F_{net}$ the sum of the various forces, in this case gravity $mg$ and spring $kx$.
-Tuminaro and Redish \textit{et al.} \cite{Tuminaro2007} subsequently used symbolic forms to model how students translate mathematical solutions into physical understanding, with additional work \cite{kh2013} \textit{et al.} revealing that students do not expect conceptual knowledge of mathematics to connect to their problem solving.
+The topologically equivalent equation for net force of a spring-gravity system $F{_{net}} = -kx- mg$, however, is more likely to be interpreted as a ``sum of parts'', with the net force $F_{net}$ the sum of the various forces, in this case gravity $mg$ and spring $kx$.

+Tuminaro and Redish \textit{et al.}~\cite{Tuminaro2007} used symbolic forms to model how students translate mathematical solutions into physical understanding, with additional work from Kuo \textit{et al.}~\cite{kh2013} revealing that students do not expect conceptual knowledge of mathematics to connect to their problem solving.